odahu/odahu-docs/source/ref_deployments.rst

     #  * end with an alphanumeric character
     id: wine-12345
     spec:
+        # Predictor is an inference backend name; required field
+        # Possible values are: odahu-ml-server, triton
+        predictor: odahu-ml-server

         # Model image is required value.
 Change it
         image: gcr.io/project/test-e2e-wine-1.0:b591c752-43d4-43e0-8392-9a5715b67573
         # If the Docker image is pulled from a private Docker repository then